newren/git-filter-repo/Documentation/Contributing.md

       * For more involved changes, if format-patch or send-email give you too much trouble, go ahead and open a GitHub PR and just mention that email didn't work out.
-  * When emailing the git list:
+  * If emailing patches to the git list:
     * Include "filter-repo" at the start of the subject, e.g. "[filter-repo PATCH] Add packaging scripts for uploading to PyPI" instead of just "[PATCH] Add packaging scripts for uploading to PyPI"